rcbraga/sanjay-raghu.github.io/_posts/2019-02-18-Sentiment-Analysis-Using-LSTM.md

 - upsampling
 - using class weighted loss function

-## Dataset
+**Dataset**
 First GOP Debate Twitter Sentiment
 About this Dataset
 This data originally came from [Crowdflower's Data for Everyone library](http://www.crowdflower.com/data-for-everyone).

-As the original source says,
+> As the original source says,
-We looked through tens of thousands of tweets about the early August GOP debate in Ohio and asked contributors to do both sentiment analysis and data categorization.
-Contributors were asked if the tweet was relevant, which candidate was mentioned, what subject was mentioned, and then what the sentiment was for a given tweet.
-We've removed the non-relevant messages from the uploaded dataset.
+> We looked through tens of thousands of tweets about the early August GOP debate in Ohio and asked contributors to do both
+> sentiment analysis and data categorization.
+Contributors were asked if the tweet was relevant, which candidate was mentioned,
+> what subject was mentioned, and then what the sentiment was for a given tweet.
+We've removed the non-relevant messages from
+> the uploaded dataset.

-## **Details about model**
+**Details about model**

  - model contains 3 layers (Embedding, LSTM, Dense with softmax).
  - Upsampling is used to balance the data of minority class.
  - Loss fuction with different class weight in keras to further reduce class imbalance.

 ## Lets start coding

+---
 ### Importing usefull packages
-Lets first import all import libraries that will be used.
+Lets first import all libraries that will be using.

 ```python
 import numpy as np # linear algebra